circlefin/evm-cctp-contracts/examples/README.md

 const attestationResponse = await response.json()
 const signature = attestationResponse.attestation;
 ```
 9. Switch to Avalanche Fuji Network and active address with some AVAX in Metamask.
+This should be the `mintRecipient` address used earlier in the script.
 10. Populate the below fields in step 4 of the script using the `messageBytes` and `signature` gathered in previous steps.
 ```js
 const receivingMessageBytes = '<ADD_MESSAGE_BYTES_HERE>'
 const signature = '<ADD_SIGNATURE_HERE>'
 ```
-11. Call `receiveMessage` function on `TokenMessengerContract` deployed in [Avalanche Fuji Network](https://testnet.snowtrace.io/address/0xa9fb1b3009dcb79e2fe346c16a604b8fa8ae0a79)
+11. Call `receiveMessage` function on `TokenMessengerContract` deployed in [Avalanche Fuji Network](https://testnet.snowtrace.io/address/0xa9fb1b3009dcb79e2fe346c16a604b8fa8ae0a79).
 ```js
 const receiveTx = await avaxMessageTransmitterContract.receiveMessage(receivingMessageBytes, signature);
 ```